Symmetry Breaking in Chemical Systems: Engineering Complexity through Self-Organization and Marangoni Flows: Conclusions and outlook

 The behavior of a film climbing the exterior of a vertical or an inclined wall, influenced by the opposing forces of a thermally/chemically driven surface tension gradient and gravity, is extensively explored in the literature through numerical analysis using a thin-film model (see review articles~\cite{oron1997long,bonn2009wetting,craster2009dynamics} and references therein).
 In the case of a cylindrical obstacle, these models depend on three parameters: the cylinder radius, the upstream film thickness, and the downstream precursor film thickness.
 As the cylinder radius approaches infinity, the model converges to the scenario of a Marangoni-driven film ascending a vertical plate~\cite{bertozzi1998contact,bertozzi1999undercompressive,munch1999rarefaction,hosoi2001evaporative}.
 Ref.~\cite{smolka2017dynamics} investigates the stability of the contact line by introducing an infinitesimal two-dimensional perturbation to the traveling wave solution, characterized by sinusoidal variations in the azimuthal direction.
-Through linear stability analysis, the study determines that the traveling wave (the so called Lax shock) is unstable to long-wave perturbations at the contact line.
+Through linear stability analysis, the study determines that the traveling wave (the so called Lax shock) is unstable to long-wavelength perturbations at the contact line.
 Given the periodic nature of the contact line in the azimuthal direction, only an integer number of fingers can form along it.
 The analysis identifies the most unstable mode and a neutrally stable cutoff mode, beyond which all modes are stable.
 These modes increase linearly with the cylinder radius, indicating that the number of fingers formed along the contact line correlates with the cylinder’s circumference.
 There exists a critical cylinder radius below which the contact line remains stable, with no fingers forming.
 Our experimental results provide direct validation of these theoretical predictions.
-In the future, we aim to expand the numerical analysis from Ref.\cite{smolka2017dynamics} to include the rounded rectangular obstacle geometry (Figure~\ref{fig:Rectangular}), incorporating an asymmetric evaporation rate that results in an asymmetric surface tension gradient.
-Additionally, we will integrate the thin film equations from Ref.~\cite{smolka2017dynamics} with the reaction-diffusion equations to fully capture the dynamics of both the fluid flow and chemical components in the thin film surrounding the obstacles.
+In future work, we will extend the thin-film framework of Smolka et al.\cite{smolka2017dynamics} to rounded-rectangular obstacles—introducing asymmetric evaporation rates and surface-tension gradients—and couple those thin-film equations with the reaction–diffusion equations\cite{field1974oscillations}, to capture the fully coupled fluid–chemical dynamics in the thin film around obstacles of various geometries.